ekoeppen/CoreForth/README.md

 * defcode: Define a word implemented in assembler.
 The code field pointer points to the words' body.
 * defword: Define a word implemented in indirected threaded code, each cell contains the code field pointer of the word to invoke.
   The code field pointer points to the DOCOL function
-* defvar: Define a variable
+* defvar: Define a variable, the space is allocated at HERE from RAM.
-* defconst: Define a constanto
+* defconst: Define a constant

 Board Dependent Code
 ====================